-Prototyping began at that very first meeting, when the creative director laid a few pens under the plywood slab and began rolling it around -- a small-scale imitation of ancient Egyptians using logs to roll massive stones toward the Great Pyramids.
-The lesson was clear: when a heavy object needs to move, don’t pick it up, make it slide.
+Prototyping began at that very first meeting, when the creative director laid a few pens under a plywood slab and began rolling it around – a small-scale imitation of ancient Egyptians using logs to roll massive stones toward the Great Pyramids.
+The lesson was clear: when a heavy object needs to move, don’t pick it up.
+Make it slide.

-Two weeks after the first trials, the expert users were brought back and presented with updated prototypes based on the new U-frame concept.
-Their second round of feedback made it clear we had a winner.
-All that remained was the hardest part -- getting the execution to match the concept.
+Two weeks after the first trials, our expert user test subjects were brought back and presented with updated prototypes based on the new, easy-to-manipulate U-frame concept.
+Their ecstatic feedback made it clear we had a winner.